hoangducvn/MojiaGarages/README.md

 			end
 		end
 		if not PlayerData.metadata['ishandcuffed'] and not PlayerData.metadata['inlaststand'] and not PlayerData.metadata['isdead'] and not IsPauseMenuActive() and PlayerData.job.name == 'police' and PlayerData.job.onduty and isInJobGarage and lastJobVehicle ~= nil and exports["qb-vehiclekeys"]:HasVehicleKey(plate) and veh == lastJobVehicle then
-			if not CheckHasID('police', 'storepolicejobveh') then
+			if not CheckHasID1('police', 'storepolicejobveh') then
 				Config.JobInteractions['police'][#Config.JobInteractions['police'] +1 ] = {
 					id = 'storepolicejobveh',
 					title = 'Store Job Vehicle',